VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 *vmanomaly* can be monitored by using push or pull approach.
 It can push metrics to VictoriaMetrics or expose metrics in Prometheus exposition format.

+> For a detailed description, see [monitoring section](/anomaly-detection/docs/monitoring.html)

 #### Push approach